 This course includes a study of the elements of oral communication and practice in organizing and delivering short speeches.
 Emphasis is on the development of effective communication skills and self-confidence.

-Pre/Corequisite(s): Satisfactory reading and writing placement test scores or ENG 097 or ENG 101.
+Pre/Corequisite(s): Satisfactory reading and writing placement test scores or ENG 097 or ENG 101 or ENG 115